-Prior to last week’s judgement the VWA would only grant his client a Serious Injury Certificate in recognition of her pain and suffering but refused to offer any damages.
+Prior to judgement the VWA would only grant his client a Serious Injury Certificate in recognition of her pain and suffering but refused to offer any damages.

-“But last week the jury of six unanimously awarded her $250,000 for pain & suffering damages after a five day hearing,” Slater & Gordon said.
+“But last week the jury of six unanimously awarded her $250,000 for pain and suffering damages after a five day hearing,” Slater and Gordon said.

 A former residential care worker has been awarded more than $400,000 in compensation after a jury found that his employer was negligent and did not satisfy its contractual obligations to provide him with a safe working environment and adequate support.

-Slater & Gordon lawyer, Tony Kenyon said after a thirteen day hearing his client, Mr Kevin Loiterton, was successful in his damages claim against MacKillop Family Services in the County Court.
+Slater and Gordon lawyer, Tony Kenyon said after a thirteen day hearing his client, Mr Kevin Loiterton, was successful in his damages claim against MacKillop Family Services in the County Court.